 Could the third phone be the foldable Galaxy X?
 The rumour mill suggests production of the foldable screen will begin soon.
 While the Galaxy S10 will be the 10th anniversary for the Galaxy S-series, it will be a separate device to the Galaxy X.

 What will the Galaxy S10 specs be like?

-Ice Universe states that the phone will be a 5G handset and feature a dedicated neural processing chip.
+Ice Universe reckons that the phone will be a 5G handset and feature a dedicated neural processing chip.

 Here's his full, estimated spec list: